grooviter/underdog/docs/guide/docs/graphs/tutorial.md

 --8<-- "src/test/groovy/underdog/guide/graphs/TutorialSpec.groovy:add_vertices_after_creation"
 ```

-You can add simple type vertices but you can also add more complex objects.
+You can add simple type vertices, but you can also add more complex objects.
 Imagine we can add the relationships between employees in a given company.
 First lets define the `Employee` class:

 ```groovy title="Employee"
 --8<-- "src/test/groovy/underdog/guide/graphs/TutorialSpec.groovy:employee"